zandev/mgrep/README.md

 Will match the given text block only if one of it's inners lines match against "^.*Unknow (media|mime) type.*$"

-Part of the auto-anchoring could be dissabled by anchoring manually:
+Parts of the auto-anchoring could be dissabled by anchoring manually:

     mgrep -b "^Warning" -e "ignored\.$"